Government of Italy: Executive branch

-The Constitution establishes the Government of Italy as composed of the President of the Council (Prime Minister) and Ministers.
-The President of Italy appoints the Prime Minister and, on his proposal, the Ministers that form its cabinet.
-The appointee is usually the leader of the majority coalition that won the election (e.g. Berlusconi IV Cabinet), but it can also be a new leader emerging from a post-election leadership challenge within the majority coalition (e.g. Renzi Cabinet), or a person instructed by the President to form a national unity government in times of political crisis, such as a coalition shift (e.g. Conte II Cabinet) or enough politicians from the majority coalition switching parties (e.g. Monti Cabinet).
-In any event, the government must receive the confidence of both Houses, so the Executive derives its legitimacy from the Parliament and the great number of political parties forces the Prime Minister to bend to their will.
+The constitution establishes the Government of Italy as composed of the president of the Council of Ministers (prime minister) and the cabinet's ministers.
+The President of Italy appoints the prime minister and, on the prime minister's proposal, the subsequent ministers that form their cabinet.
+The appointee is usually the leader of the majority coalition that won the election (e.g. Berlusconi IV Cabinet), but they can also be a new leader emerging from a post-election leadership challenge within the majority coalition (e.g. Renzi Cabinet), or a person instructed by the president to form a national unity government in times of political crisis, such as in a coalition shift (e.g. Conte II Cabinet), or if enough politicians from the majority coalition switch parties (e.g. Monti Cabinet).
+In any scenario, the government must receive the confidence of both houses, so the executive branch derives its legitimacy from the Italian Parliament and the great number of political parties forces the prime minister to bend to their will.

-If the majority coalition no longer supports the government, the Prime Minister can be ousted with a vote of no confidence, at which point the President can either appoint a new Prime Minister capable of forming a government with the support of Parliament, or dissolve Parliament and call for new elections.
-Cabinet reshuffles are also possible in case specific Ministers lack the support of Parliament, while the Prime Minister remains in charge.
+If the majority coalition no longer supports the government, the prime minister can be ousted with a vote of no confidence, at which point the president can either appoint a new Prime Minister capable of forming a government with the support of Parliament, or dissolve parliament and call for new elections.
+Cabinet reshuffles are also possible in case specific ministers lack the support of the parliament, while the prime minister remains in charge.
 In the history of the Italian Republic, there have been twenty legislatures (including the Constituent Assembly), forty-five consecutive premierships, and sixty-eight different cabinets.